Green Street, Mayfair: Residents

 The poet and author William Blake lived at No. 23 Green Street from 1782 to 1784.
 The wit, writer and Anglican cleric, Sydney Smith, lived at No. 56, and died there in 1845.
 By 1862, the obstetrician Gustavus Murray was living in Green Street, where he also had his consulting rooms.

 The politician, sportsman and future Secretary of State for the Colonies, Alfred Lyttelton lived at No. 4 Green Street from 1893 to 1895.
 The Admiral Edward Southwell Sotheby lived at No. 26 between 1894 and his death in 1902.
 Henry Parnell, 4th Baron Congleton lived at No. 28 between 1902 and his death four years later.
 His son, the 5th Baron subsequently lived there until his death in 1914, and was succeeded by his brother, the 6th Baron who lived there until 1925.
 The James Bond author Ian Fleming was born at No. 27 on 28 May 1908, while the first class cricketer Anthony Lawrence grew up on Green Street in the 1910s.

 The tobacco manufacturer Sir Louis Baron lived at No. 57 Green Street from 1915 to 1930.
 The aircraft designer and manufacturer Sir Thomas Sopwith lived at No. 46 from 1934 to 1940.
 A blue plaque now commemorates his time there.

 Most of the houses on Green Street were divided into flats during the 20th century.
 When the Beatles first arrived in London in 1963, they stayed at the Hotel President in Bloomsbury before taking a lease on an apartment at No. 57, and this was the only London address where all four ever lived together.

-The fashion designer Alexander McQueen committed suicide by hanging himself at his flat in 7 Green Street in 2010.
+The fashion designer Alexander McQueen lived at No. 7 Green Street.
+In 2010, he died by suicide, hanging himself at his flat.

-John Wickham Legg, personal physician to Prince Leopold, Duke of Albany, lived at number 47, and his son Leopold Wickham Legg, editor of the Dictionary of National Biography, was born there.
+John Wickham Legg, personal physician to Prince Leopold, Duke of Albany, lived at No. 47, and his son Leopold Wickham Legg, editor of the Dictionary of National Biography, was born there.